 My strong recommendation is to install a silent sewage check valve to prevent water hammering.

-Now back to the original program…
+Back to the original program…

 Closeup of the 2 inch PVC sewer pipe connection and pump inside the basin.